A theory of Automated Market Makers in DeFi: Introduction

 In this paper we exploit techniques from concurrency theory to provide a formal backbone for AMMs and to study their fundamental properties.
 More specifically, our main contributions can be summarised as follows: \begin{enumerate}

-\item We introduce a minimal model of AMMs (\S\ref{sec:amm}), which formalizes the common features of leading AMM implementations like Uniswap \cite{uniswapimpl}, Curve \cite{curveimpl}, and Balancer \cite{balancerpaper}.
+\item We introduce a formal model of AMMs (\autoref{sec:amm}), which distils the common features of leading AMM implementations like Uniswap \cite{uniswapimpl}, Curve \cite{curveimpl}, and Balancer \cite{balancerpaper}.
 The core of our model is a transition system that describes the evolution of AMM states resulting from the interaction between users and AMMs.
 A peculiar aspect of our model is that it abstracts from the \emph{swap rate function}, a key economic mechanism of AMMs, which is used to determine the exchange rates between tokens.

-\item Building upon our model, in \S\ref{sec:econom-defs} we define basic economic notions like token prices, exchange rates, net worth, and gain.
-Then, in Lemma~\ref{lem:swap:gain} we precisely estimate the gain resulting from swap actions.
-In Lemma~\ref{lem:swap:gain-SX-X} we establish a key relation between the gain of swap actions, the swap rate and the exchange rate: roughly, a swap action has a strictly positive gain \emph{if and only if} the swap rate is strictly greater than the exchange rate between the swapped tokens.
-Both lemmata are instrumental to prove many subsequent results in the paper.
+\item Building upon our model, in \autoref{sec:econom-defs} we define basic economic notions like token prices, exchange rates, slippage, net worth, and gain.
+We compute the gain resulting from swap actions (Lemma~\ref{lem:swap:gain}), and we establish a key relation between the gain of swap actions, the swap rate and the exchange rate: a swap action has a strictly positive gain \emph{if and only if} the swap rate is strictly greater than the exchange rate between the swapped tokens (Lemma~\ref{lem:swap:gain-SX-X}).
+Both lemmata are instrumental to prove many subsequent results.

-\item In \S\ref{sec:struct-properties} we establish a set of structural properties of AMMs.
+\item In \autoref{sec:struct-properties} we establish a set of structural properties of AMMs.
 In particular, we establish preservation results for the supply of tokens (Lemma~\ref{lem:supply:const}) and for the global net worth (Lemma~\ref{lem:amm:W-preservation}).
-In Lemma~\ref{lem:amm:liquidity} we show that assets cannot be frozen within AMMs, \ie users can always extract any amount of the token reserves deposited in AMMs.
-In Theorem~\ref{thm:mazurkiewicz} we investigate transaction concurrency, \ie when a sequence of transactions can be reordered without affecting the resulting state.
-In Theorems~\ref{thm:additivity} and~\ref{thm:reversibility} we study compositionality of deposit and redeem transactions: namely, we establish that two deposit actions on the same AMM can be merged in a single action (and similarly for two redeems), and that the effect of deposits and redeem actions can be reverted by suitable transactions.
-Remarkably, all the structural properties in \S\ref{sec:struct-properties} do not depend on the choice of the swap rate function.
+We show that assets cannot be frozen within AMMs, \ie users can always extract any amount of the token reserves deposited in AMMs (Lemma~\ref{lem:amm:liquidity}).
+In Lemma~\ref{lem:tx-concurrent} we investigate when transactions can be reordered without affecting the resulting state.
+In Theorems~\ref{thm:additivity} and~\ref{thm:reversibility} we study compositionality of deposit and redeem transactions: in particular, we establish that two deposit actions on the same AMM can be merged in a single action (and similarly for two redeems), and that the effect of deposits and redeem actions can be reverted by suitable transactions.
+Remarkably, all the structural properties in \autoref{sec:struct-properties} do not depend on the choice of the swap rate function.